stefanuebe/vaadin-fullcalendar/docs/main/samples.md

 ```

 # Creating a subclass of FullCalendar for custom mods
-1. Create a custom Polymer component
+1. Create a custom Lit component
    Create a custom component, that extends FullCalendar or FullCalendarScheduler.

 For changes on the appeareance, override the static template method and reuse the parent's methods